shravansb/UIAtomatumationFramework/README.md

-# UIAtomatumationFramework
+# UIAutomationFramework
-Page object pattern framework for UI automation using WebDriver
+Page object pattern framework for UI automation using WebDriver and C# .net, MSTest